leios/Fable.jl/docs/src/index.md

 Fable is an animation engine that attempts to create a general-purpose rendering engine via Iterated Function Systems (IFSs).

+This package is no longer maintained.
+Please read more [here](death.md).

 The current Fable.jl API is still in active development, but for those wanting to learn about how to use it, there are several [examples available to learn from](https://github.com/leios/Fable.jl/tree/main/examples).
 Though Fable.jl focuses on creating general-purpose animations with *fractals*, other rendering modes are either supported or planned to be implemented in the future.
 For now, the only available rendering modes are: